apache/couchdb/share/doc/src/config/auth.rst

 Store credentials within config
 -------------------------------

-To let users be authenticated by :ref:`api/auth/oauth` (:rfc:`5849`) method there is need to setup three special sections in :ref:`configuration <config>`
+To let users be authenticated by :ref:`api/auth/oauth` (:rfc:`5849`), three special sections must be set up in the :ref:`configuration <config>` file:
-file:

-1. Consumer secret:
+1. The Consumer secret:

 ::